 - Each FMU must have at least one FWA.
-When there is only one FWA in an FMU it is contiguous with the FMU perimeter.
-FMU names may be up to 30 characters in length. - Each FMU may be subdivided into multiple FWAs to appropriately reflect management differences within the FMU.
-Considerations for defining FWAs are listed in the following section. - An FWA must be located within an FMU; it may not extend into another FMU. - FWAs may be non-contiguous (two or more spatially defined locations that are not adjacent) within a single FMU.
-For example, FWA 1 may be located in both the southwestern and northeastern parts of an FMU. - Name FWAs uniquely within the FMU so the system can correctly track them.
-The FWA name must not exceed 20 characters (e.g. for the Kernville FMU, "Kern 1", "Kern 2", "Kern n"). - FWA shapefiles must be submitted in NAD 83 decimal degree format.
+When there is only one FWA in an FMU it is contiguous with the FMU perimeter. - Each FMU may be subdivided into multiple FWAs to appropriately reflect management differences within the FMU.
+Considerations for defining FWAs are listed in the following section. - Each FWA is an area within the FMU; it is not a single point.
+Therefore, when you are thinking about travel time or distance data, (which represents the arrival time of initial response fire resource from Dispatch Locations to the FMU and where the fire workload is), you may want or need to create more than one FWA per FMU to model these time differences, because the Travel Time Point is calculated for each FWA within each FMU. - o An FWA must be located within an FMU; it may not extend into another FMU. - FWAs may be non-contiguous (two or more spatially defined locations that are not adjacent) within a single FMU.
+For example, FWA 1 may be located in both the southwestern and northeastern parts of an FMU. - o FWA boundaries should be entirely within a single agency's boundaries.
+This permits the system to report agency-specific results. - FWA boundaries should be entirely within a single state's boundaries.
+This permits the system to report state-specific results.

+Name FWAs uniquely within the FMU so the system can correctly track them.
+The FWA name must not exceed 10 characters (e.g. for the Kernville FMU, "Kern 1", "Kern 2", "Kern n").

-Considerations When Creating One or More Fire Workload Areas (FWAs) Within a Fire Management Unit (FMU)
+Considerations when Creating One or More Fire Workload Areas (FWAs) within a Fire Management Unit (FMU)